Day 1 - Depart U.S. / Fly overnight to Amsterdam

 wander through the streets this evening, you'll be amazed by the beauty of

-Alkmaar's Old Town, with its well-preserved medieval buildings and narrow,
+Alkmaar's Old Town, with its well-preserved 17th century buildings and narrow,

 Dinner will be served on our barge this evening.